gobb/InstaSync/README.md

 InstaSync
 =========

-InstaSync helps you synchronize your Twitter favorites with your Instapaper account.
+InstaSync helps you synchronize your Twitter Favorites list with your Instapaper account.
 You need to create a [Twitter application](https://dev.twitter.com/apps), and an access token, once you've created this application.
+You should configure a CRON task, every five minutes for instance.

 Usage